Superannuation

 How much super does my employer have to pay?

-Employers must pay the minimum compulsory amount (the SG contribution).
-Employers can choose to pay more than the minimum.
+Employers must pay this minimum compulsory amount, but they can also choose to pay more.

-The SG contribution is calculated as a percentage of your ordinary time earnings (your base wages or salary, plus allowances, penalties, bonuses and leave payments; but excluding overtime).
+The SG contribution is calculated as a percentage of your ‘qualifying earnings’: ordinary time earnings plus allowances, penalties, bonuses, commissions and leave payments; but excluding overtime.

 How does super grow over time?

-The account that your super is paid into is usually managed by a superannuation fund.
+The account that your super is paid into is usually managed by a super fund.

-Part of what they do is invest your money, so that over your working life, your balance grows to be more than just the total of the contributions into it.
+Part of what they do is invest your money, so that over your working life, your balance grows to be more than just the total of the contributions.
 You can choose how your super is invested.

-There are many super funds in Australia, most of which fall into two broad categories: for-profit funds and profit-to-member funds (for example, Industry Funds).
+There are many super funds in Australia, and you can choose which one you go with.
+Some are for-profit funds and others are profit-to-member funds, eg. Industry Funds.

 How is super taxed?